ganyicz/bond/docs/index.md

 ### Imports

-Since all `<script setup>` tags will get compiled with Vite, you can use all the features you would normally use in a javascript file.
-All packages installed in your package.json will be available here.
-You can import npm modules, local files, types or even raw file contents.
+Since Bond compiles <script setup> tags with Vite, you can use any import supported in a JavaScript file:

 ```html
 <script setup>